-Which city is cheaper, Shenandoah National Park or Chattanooga?
+Which place is cheaper, Shenandoah National Park or Chattanooga?

 These are the overall average travel costs for the two destinations.